neilpl24/OTBot/README.md

 ![](https://media.giphy.com/media/YAkRFQxuVm4tVwni5y/giphy.gif)

 ## Demonstration
 Now that I've laid down the foundations of the bot, I am going to go through a real simulation of it.
-Today's (03/22/2021) overtime game I am going to use will be the New York Islanders 2-1 win over the Philadelphia Flyers.
+Today's (03/22/2021) overtime game I am going to use will be the New York Islanders' 2-1 win over the Philadelphia Flyers.

 Once any game goes to overtime, OTBot will send a message in the read-only overtime channel as seen below.
 As you can see, the bot reacts to the message with two checkmarks, which serve as options for which team to pick.